Today’s Reading: Exodus 5-6

 100 PERSONAL WORDS:

 I am at a loss to express adequately with my heart, soul and mind the infinite greatness of the Lord God.
 The magnificent anthem, “How Great Thou Art” is a wonderful expression of awe toward God.
 When this blog is posted, I plan to look up the words of that song and sing them.
 My son-in-law, Bruce Stacey, came close to expressing fully how I feel in his composition called, The Scroll.
-This work has been the centrepiece of “The Pavilion of Promise” at three World Expos, Vancouver ’86, Brisbane ’88 and Seville ’92.
+This work has been the centerpiece of “The Pavilion of Promise” at three World Expos, Vancouver ’86, Brisbane ’88 and Seville ’92.
+Bruce serves as “Chief Content Officer” for Crossroads Christian Communications Inc. and the TV Network, CTS.
 I’m asking Ron to add to this a link to the great words and music to which I’ve referred and also the simplest way for you to support Crossroads.
 Together we can make that “Name” known in a greater way than ever.